 – Helmuth von Moltke”

 Like any great news article, the why is more interesting than the what.
-You need to realize that the model you are making is meant to be the actual plan you intend achieving with the funding your receive.
+You need to realize that the financial model you are making is meant to be the actual plan you intend achieving with the funding your receive.
 That’s, right, the numbers need to be your actual plan and you will be expected to hit them.
-So if you approach your model from the point of view that everyone in your team needs to contribute to making that plan a reality, you will see this whole exercise in a new light.
+So if you approach your financial model from the point of view that everyone in your team needs to contribute to making that plan a reality, you will see this whole exercise in a new light.

 – Elliot Carver, Tomorrow Never Dies (James Bond)”

-For pre-seed/seed companies I have never asked for a model and I am unlikely to in future.
+For pre-seed/seed companies I have never asked for a financial model and I am unlikely to in future.
 If I am sent one, it’s the area I spend the least imaginable amount of time in.
 Why?
 I’ll address that later.

 How I look at your financial model now for your fundraise